alvinctk/learn/Career_Success_Specialization/Work_Smarter_Not_Harder.md

 with your family.

-**Sometimes we get so obsessed with saving bits of time we fail to see the big picture startingat us.** Saving two minutes doesn't do much for you.
+**Sometimes we get so obsessed with saving bits of time we fail to see the big picture starting at us.** Saving two minutes doesn't do much for you.
 Canceling a weekly two hour meeitng that's long outlived its usefulness?
 That time really does add up.